StarCodeSuperior/XEssential/README.md

 Commands:

-heal: heal yourself or other Players \n
+heal: heal yourself or other Players
-feed: feed yourself or other players \n
+feed: feed yourself or other players
-gmc: Changed Your or Others Gamemode to Creative \n
+gmc: Changed Your or Others Gamemode to Creative
-gms: Changed Your or Others Gamemode to Survival \n
+gms: Changed Your or Others Gamemode to Survival
-gma: Changed Your or Others Gamemode to Adventure \n
+gma: Changed Your or Others Gamemode to Adventure
-gmsp: Changed Your or Others Gamemode to Spectator \n
+gmsp: Changed Your or Others Gamemode to Spectator
 fly: toggles your or others Fly

 Permission:
 heal:
   self:  superior.heal.self
   others: superior.heal.others

 feed:
   self:  superior.feed.self
   others: superior.feed.others

 changing gamemode:
   self: superior.gm.self
   others: superior.gm.others

 fly:
   self: superior.fly.self
   others: superior.fly.others